 The Prime Minister spent time with each area of the SAM

-Project including advanced machining, measurement and material forming while
+The project including advanced machining, measurement and material forming while

 learning about the benefits of automated welding in the robotics and automation

-area under the tutelage of the Bauromat welding system and its Service &
+the area under the tutelage of the Bauromat welding system and its Service &

 Support Manager Steffan Willetts.

-The Prime Minister’s visit and surrounding media coverage has given Bauromat UK Limited an excellent boost in 2020 as the Telford-based automation solutions provider continues to be a flag bearer for automation, robotics and the benefit they can have for manufacturing throughout the UK.
+The Prime Minister’s visit and surrounding media coverage have given Bauromat UK Limited an excellent boost in 2020 as the Telford-based automation solutions provider continues to be a flag bearer for automation, robotics and the benefit they can have for manufacturing throughout the UK.